TheEucatastrophe/starwardodyssey/SRD/encounters.md

 ## Flourishes & Fumbles

 If your attack roll is a **20** on the d20, the attack is a flourish.
-Flourishes allow your character to perform an extra action as part of their normal attack.
-This action must affect the original target of the attack and can be anything with a similar impact as disarming, pushing, stunning, blinding, breaking gear, tripping, restraining, or anything else the Ref deems plausible.
+Flourishes allow your character to perform an extra non-damaging action as part of their normal attack.
+This action must affect the original target of the attack and can be anything with a similar impact as disarming, pushing, stunning, blinding, breaking gear, tripping, restraining, or anything else the Ref deems reasonable.

-If you roll a **1** on the d20 during an attack, your PC fumbles their attack and they weapon becomes worn.
+If you roll a **1** on the d20 during an attack, your character fumbles their attack and their weapon becomes worn.
 A worn weapon has its damage reduced to 1 until it is repaired.
+A worn weapon can be repaired by using a Supply, which takes roughly 10.  minutes.
 Rolling a fumble with an already worn weapon causes it to break.

-A worn weapon can be repaired by using a Supply, which takes 1 turn.

 ## Hits, Armour, & Shields